ILIIH/ILIIH/README.md

 - :telescope: I’m working as a Software Engineer and contributing to IOS/Android software development.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring AI / ML / AR for mobile deveopment.

-- :zap: In my free time, I solve leetcode tasks.
+- :zap:Open for colaborating, looking for Android / IOS native developeres.

 ---